levelg/abTrak/README.md

 # abTrak

 ###Methods
-- Attempts to ad script with ad in name and associated boolean
+- Attempts to add script with ad in name and associated boolean
 - attempts to establish gpt call back and checks ad for height, visibility and display properties

 ###Usage